lmondada/dphil-thesis/content/03_compiler/03_toyir.md

 These new possibilities bring with them a host of new challenges.
-The main focus of the rest of this thesis is to build a new platform form quantum compiler optimisations on top of our toy IR.
+The main focus of the rest of this thesis is to build a new platform form quantum compiler optimisations on top of minIR.
 In this sense, our toy IR serves as the minimum denominator across IRs and compiler technologies, so that proposals and contributions we are about to make can be applied regardless of the underlying technical details.